 Soup maker carrot & coriander soup recipe

-Soup maker broccoli & stilton soup
+Soup maker leek & potato soup recipe

 Like cream and meat, cheese is best added at the end of the soup maker process.
-Once your machine has worked the veg to a velvety finish, add the salty chunkys of blue cheese and give it one final blitz to melt it through the soup.
+Once your machine has worked the veg to a velvety finish, add the salty chunks of blue cheese and give it one final blitz to melt it through the soup.

 Soup maker broccoli & stilton soup recipe